Trade Strategy For SPY, QQQ, AAPL, MSFT, NVDA, GOOGL, META, And TSLA

 Meta Platforms Inc (META)

-META is currently trading around 675.50 and consolidating after recent strength.
-If buyers defend this pivot, a push toward 682.50 may develop, followed by 689.50 if momentum builds.
-Sustained strength above 696.50 would indicate continued upside leadership.
+META is currently trading around 678.75 and continuing to show strong relative strength.
+If buyers defend this pivot, a push toward 685.50 may develop, followed by 692.50 if momentum builds.
+Sustained strength above 699.50 would indicate continued upside leadership.

 Tesla Inc. (TSLA)

-TSLA is currently trading around 396.00 and attempting to stabilize near key levels.
-If buyers defend this pivot, a move toward 403.25 may develop, followed by 410.50 if speculative momentum builds.
-Sustained strength above 418.00 would indicate stronger upside participation.
+TSLA is currently trading around 392.25 and attempting to stabilize after recent volatility.
+If buyers defend this pivot, a move toward 399.25 may develop, followed by 406.25 if speculative momentum builds.
+Sustained strength above 413.50 would indicate stronger upside participation.

 Final Word: Good luck and trade safely!